-Over the last four decades or so, the music industry has experienced an invention that has changed the way we interact with music.
+Over the last four decades, innovations in technology have changed the way we experience music.
+One of the biggest changes was the introduction of in-ear monitors.
 In-ear monitors, sometimes known as earphones, are finding their way into the ears of musicians, sound engineers and audiophiles alike.
 But many are still wondering, what is an in-ear monitor?
-Questions still arise as these small, but impactful, pieces of audio equipment keep surfacing into the music scene.
-So we thought we would dive in and give you some answers.
+Questions still arise as these small, but impactful, pieces of audio equipment keep surfacing on the music scene.

 Low and behold, the wedge monitors did not solve the sound war.
-Still unable to hear clearly, band members would ask for their wedge monitors to be turned up.
-This, in turn, made the stage louder, so everyone else asked to be turned up, which made the stage even louder.
+Still unable to hear clearly, band members would turn up their own wedge monitors, which in turn, caused other members to turn their monitors up, making the stage even louder.
 You can see how the escalation continued.
-Among interruption of band chemistry and other hinders of stage performance, this noise escalation proposed a series concern for the hearing health of performers.
+Among interruption of band chemistry and other hinders of stage performance, this noise escalation proposed a series of concern for the hearing health of performers.

 What happens next is somewhat unclear in the history books.
-The inventor of IEMs and time of creation varies depending on the source consulted.
-The earliest claim starts in the mid-1970s, or so its been told.
+The inventor of IEMs and time of creation varies depending on the source consulted, but it was likely around the mid-1970s.
 However, IEMs didn’t really rise to popularity until the late 1980s.
-But it wasn’t until the last decade or so that they have become widely affordable, breaching the mainstream and causing a influx in demand.
+But it wasn’t until the last decade or so that they have become widely affordable, breaching the mainstream and causing an influx in demand.

 Now is where we should revisit what IEMs are.
 Folks tend to use the words earphones and in-ear monitors (IEMs) interchangeably because ultimately they are the same thing.
 This portable audio solution provides the ear with a personalized monitor mix.
 A complete in-ear monitoring system consists of a transmitter, a receiver and a set of IEMs.
 The transmitter sends signals to the receiver, which is typically a cellphone-sized pack worn by the performer.
 This receiver is where the IEMs plug into.